Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Right."
 Kevin nodded and picked up the coffee.
 He took a cautious sip, savored the aroma for a moment, then set it down and picked up his tablet.

 "So," he said.
-"Let’s figure out what kind of an interview you’re gonna give…"
+"Let’s figure out what kind of an interview you’re gonna give..."

 ---